 Today, we care for 12 orangutan orphans aged between 15 months and 12 years.
 Each orphan is likely to have witnessed the gruesome killing of their mothers, and occasionally show remnants of that trauma in their behaviour.
 Led by Dr Signe Preuschoft of FOUR PAWS, a primatologist with almost 30 years’ experience in great ape rehabilitation, our philosophy is to 'orangutanise' the caregivers and to avoid humanising the orangutans.
 We do this by immersing the orangutans into their natural forest habitat, but in the company of human surrogate mothers – the caregivers.
 Our oldest forest school pupils have already taken to sleeping in the forest, making nests in trees every night.
 The younger ones still need protection from weather and other wildlife and therefore sleep in leaf-padded hammocks in night cages or – if they are very young – at the nursery, in the forest.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

-Dr. Signe Preuschoft, FOUR PAWS primatologist
+Dr Signe Preuschoft, FOUR PAWS primatologist

 A school for these endangered species

-Where in Borneo is the Forest School?
+Where in Borneo is the ORANGUTAN FOREST SCHOOL?

 Why do orangutans need to be protected?